 Diagnostic Radiography Professional Practice 3A

 This course allows students to refine their basic to advanced professional skills by participating in professional skill labs at university and by attending a professional placement at an accredited clinical centre.
 The labs and professional placement will increase confidence and competence in undertaking and participating in professional procedures of increasing difficulty or complexity.
-The labs must be passed to be allowed to attend professional placement, and pass the course.
-Clinical placement occurs during Semester 1 for five weeks.

 - Semester 1 - 2015